paterit/django-microservice-template/docs/source/technical/install_and_config.rst

 Installation
 ************

-Below is description how to use it in local development and production.
+Below is a description how to use it in local development and production.

 Requirements for ElasticSearch to work.
 ---------------------------------------